Help with planning ahead

 - create a lasting power of attorney (England and Wales)

-- create a power of attorney (Scotland).
+- create a power of attorney (Scotland)

-This is because these are important legal documents.
+These are important documents.

 Family and friends